Skip to main content

 • nextSequence: Sequence identifying the next signature key.

-Supported and tested HSMs are described below, with sample configurations and HSM specific documentation.
+Ttested HSMs are described below, with sample configurations and HSM specific documentation.

-PKCS#11 Multiple HSM Support
+PKCS#11 with Multiple HSM

 • Using multiple HSMs from different vendors (using different PKCS#11 libraries).